 - Fact sheets and habitat restoration resources on the BioMap website

 The online map viewers and town reports are readily usable.
 Access to, and familiarity with, GIS is required to explore downloaded data.

-BioMap2 is a conservation plan that uses both a species-based (fine-filter) and ecosystem/landscape-based (coarse-filter) approach that takes into account known occurrences of species of conservation concern and landscape analyses of habitat value and ecological integrity.
-It combines MassWildlife’s Natural Heritage & Endangered Species Program’s (NHESP) 30 years of rigorously documented rare species and natural community records from MassWildlife with cutting-edge climate resilience data from The Nature Conservancy and spatial data identifying wildlife species and habitats that were the focus of the Massachusetts Division of Fisheries & Wildlife’s 2005 State Wildlife Action Plan (SWAP).
-The landscape analyses use customized versions of CAPS (Conservation Assessment & Prioritization System) assessments to identify vernal pool cores (clusters), forest cores, wetland cores, aquatic cores, and landscape blocks.
+BioMap is a conservation planning tool that uses both a species-based and ecosystem/landscape-based approach that integrates known occurrences of rare species with landscape analyses of resilience, habitat value and ecological integrity.
+It combines MassWildlife’s Natural Heritage & Endangered Species Program’s (NHESP) 40 years of rigorously documented rare species and natural community records from MassWildlife with cutting-edge climate resilience data from The Nature Conservancy and spatial data identifying intact fish and wildlife communities, habitats, and ecosystems that are the focus of the Massachusetts State Wildlife Action Plan (SWAP).
+The landscape analyses use customized versions of UMass’ Conservation Assessment & Prioritization System (CAPS) to identify vernal pool cores (clusters), forest cores, wetland cores, aquatic cores, and landscape blocks.
 The wetland and aquatic habitats include variable-width buffers.